-Covid 19 coronavirus: 'Don't bring Covid-19 with you', Thames-Coromandel Mayor says as Aucklanders flee
+Covid 19 coronavirus lockdown: 'Don't bring Covid-19 with you', Thames-Coromandel Mayor says as Aucklanders flee

+Police have closed State Highway 1 at Bombay as they begin setting up checkpoints to prevent Aucklanders fleeing the city to dodge lockdown.

-Aucklanders who have been fleeing the level 3 lockdown and heading to their beachside baches are being urged to stay home.
+Some motorists have tried to flee the level 3 lockdown by heading for their beachside baches, but are being urged to stay home.

 Epidemiologist Michael Baker is urging Aucklanders to stay put after last night's announcement that there were four active cases of Covid-19 as a result of community transmission.